 Deal with the head matters before the heart take over.

 Also, with definition, if there are some T&C’s you find you can’t live with, there is honour in walking away at that point.
 Trust me the other person would respect you even though they don’t say it.
-It is safer to nip it at the bud thanto get into the relationship hoping he changes his mind .
+It is safer to nip it at the bud than to get into the relationship hoping they change their mind .
 In some cases, there might be something that the other person doesn’t have a strong opinion about and is willing to do it your way or better still the other person is willing to do it your way because they really like you and want to be with you (beware of the pretenders though!) .
 But let them make that decision!

 As a side note, when I say define your relationship, I am not advising you pull out a physical legal agreement and have each person sign on the dotted lines.
 I mean you should have discussions, ask questions and cover all bases.
 It can take as long as it needs to provided you are both happy and have an understanding.
 And you can always constantly add to your original definition as ‘new things’ arise.

-When my fiancé and I were defining our relationship, we had spoken about almost everything but I had one last item which to be honest, I really thought would break the camel’s back but it was important to me.
+When my husband and I were defining our relationship, we had spoken about almost everything but I had one last item which to be honest, I really thought would break the camel’s back but it was important to me.
 I told him I wanted a relationship with limited physical contact – i.e. No kissing and no touching i.e. groping .
 And I told him he can go away and think about it but they are very important to me.
 And before I could finish the sentence he was like ‘sure’… I was dazed.
-He said touching was a ‘No’ for sure, but he didn’t mind kissing but if I didn’t want it, he was happy for it to be off the table.
+He said touching/groping was a ‘No’ for sure, but he didn’t mind kissing but if I didn’t want it, he was happy for it to be off the table.
 Wow!
 He chose me! – and trust me not many things compare with the knowing that you were chosen – and that’s really where you want to start a relationship, knowing you were chosen.
 He knew what was on offer and still signed up.
 But Imagine if we hadn’t spoken about it and 2 months down the line, he tried to kiss me and I was like excuse me, what are you doing?.
 It would have just caused an unnecessary argument or even a break up.
 Both our times wasted.

 A clear definition for your relationship makes it easy to invest in it and give your all to it because you know you both have an understanding.
 Habakkuk 2:2 – Write the vision, make it plain, so that he that reads it may run with it